 In the early part of the twenty-first century, the Chinese mafia became heavily involved in the South African abalone trade.
 Just off the South African shores, the gastropod once numbered among the Indian Ocean’s most plentiful forms of protein.
-Although there are over 130 known varieties of abalone, the Haliotis midae, most common to South Africa, is among the most popular sea foods in China.
+Although there are over 130 known varieties of the sea snail, the Haliotis midae, most common to South Africa, is among the most popular sea foods in China.
 Prices for this booty are staggering and although South Africa’s waters are among the hardest hit, divers are collecting abalone at an alarming rate in the waters surrounding California, France, New Zealand and Australia.

 Can abalone be farmed?

 So what is abalone’s chance for survival?
 There has been experimentation in California to spawn the state’s over-fished white abalone in controlled environments.
 Hydrogen peroxide added to an abalone tank acts as, well, an aphrodisiac for this prized aphrodisiac—yes, even gastropods need the help of an aphrodisiac on occasion.
 The hope is that eventually California scientists will operate abalone fisheries to help supply the increasing global demand for this delicacy.
 This is good news for West Coast abalone lovers, who are cautiously optimistic.